Computational humor

+As a result, this magistral direction was not developed properly and subsequent investigations (see below) accepted somewhat specialized colouring.

 Joke generators

 Pun generation

 An approach to analysis of humor is classification of jokes.
 A further step is an attempt to generate jokes basing on the rules that underlie classification.

 Simple prototypes for computer pun generation were reported in the early 1990s, based on a natural language generator program, VINCI.
 Graeme Ritchie and Kim Binsted in their 1994 research paper described a computer program, JAPE, designed to generate question-answer-type puns from a general, i.e., non-humorous, lexicon.
 (The program name is an acronym for "Joke Analysis and Production Engine".)
 Some examples produced by JAPE are: